mmsellam/332project/Design.md

 ## Step 3: Redistribution
 Assuming the workers can handle twice the storage of the threshold (50GB), the following step would be possible.
 For i = 1 to n:
-    The master requests from each worker its ith chunk (Cji for worker j) The master receives all the chunks
+    The master requests from each worker to send its ith chunk (Cji for worker j) to Wi.
-    The master sends all these chunks separately to Wi
-    Note: This step would be almost linearly more efficient if the workers can communicate.
     This way, we establish a p2p connection.
 ChatGPT's suggestion: Since this step involves many data exchanges, incorporate error handling for chunk transfers (e.g., retries on failure).
 To prevent re-sending data in the event of network issues, workers can write data to temporary storage, which can then be retrieved by the destination worker upon request.

 ```mermaid